GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Method

-Reinforcement Learning with Verifiable Rewards (RLVR) requires clear and well-defined rule-based rewards.
-We design \textbf{five} rewards along two dimensions: (i) output format compliance, which ensures that the model output can be correctly parsed into the reasoning chain, bounding box, and points; and (ii) localization accuracy, which evaluates the precision of the predicted bounding box and points.
-The total reward is the sum of the five individual rewards.
+\textit{BoP-Rewards} provide a rule-based reward scheme tailored for geospatial pixel reasoning.
+We define \textbf{five} rewards organized into two dimensions: 1) \textbf{format compliance}, which ensures that the model output follows a standardized structure and can be parsed into reasoning trace, bounding box, and points; and 2) \textbf{localization accuracy}, which evaluates the precision of the predicted bounding box and points relative to GT.
+The total training signal is obtained by summing the five components, allowing reinforcement learning to guide both the structure and accuracy of the model’s outputs.

 \paragraph{Notation.} Bounding boxes are axis-aligned.
 Let the ground-truth (GT) box be $B_g=(x_1^g,y_1^g,x_2^g,y_2^g)$ with width $w_g = x_2^g - x_1^g$ and height $h_g = y_2^g - y_1^g$, and define $s_{\min} = \min(w_g, h_g)$, $s_{\max} = \max(w_g, h_g)$.
 The predicted bounding box is denoted $B_p=(x_1^p,y_1^p,x_2^p,y_2^p)$, and the corresponding center coordinates and dimensions are $(c_x^p, c_y^p, w^p, h^p)$.
 Predicted points are denoted $p_1^p, p_2^p$ and GT points are $p_1^g, p_2^g$.